 sudo dnf install langpacks-<locale_code>

-A complete list can be found on the Fedora Wiki page “I18N/Language Support Using Dnf”.
+A comprehensive list of language packs is available on the Fedora Wiki page under “I18N/Language Support Using Dnf.

 German: